-the new album is very close to being finished…as of today, all the songs i wanted/needed to get down have been recorded. roughly three quarters of the tracks are already mixed and cd-ready. i need to add some more wallpaper to a few of the remaining songs and mix them, figure out how to sequence it all (that part was so much simpler when i made shorter albums), and then all that’s left to do is make a lot of copies and take care of the packaging business. i’m going to say i’m tentatively optimistic that i might be able to start spreading it around sometime next week. i’ll be surprised if the response is anywhere near as positive as it’s been with the last two cds; i think this one is a denser, less accessible, less inviting affair. but i said that last time, and i seemed to be the only person who felt that way, so i guess we’ll see what happens. expect a proper album page to show up on the sidebar in the next little bit, with lyrics, an overview of the whole thing, and all of that exciting stuff.
+That new album is very close to being finished.
+As of today, all the songs I wanted/needed to get down have been recorded.
+About three quarters of them are already mixed and CD-ready.
+I need to add some more wallpaper to a few, mix a few, figure out how to sequence the whole thing (that part was so much simpler back when I made shorter albums), and then all that’s left to do is make a lot of copies and take care of the packaging business.
+I’m going to be tentatively optimistic and say I might be able to start spreading it around sometime next week.

-i always find it interesting how, when you’re just about finished something, a curve ball or three will come out of left field and add a little extra unexpected seasoning. or at least that’s what seems to happen to me quite a lot. it happened with “fidget” back on the NOSTALGIA-TRIGGERING MECHANISM ep, it happened with “the ass, enchanted with the sound” on the last cd, and today it happened with three different songs that i worked on. one of them features a midsection that lurches around in a demented way, with the closest i’ve come to my once-celebrated (by me and the woodland creatures who were lucky enough to hear it before my throat forced me to retire) tom waits impression in something like ten years. one was envisioned as something fairly epic until i decided just to keep it as the fragment that it is at the moment and let it remain a little uncertain of where it wants to go. and the most surprising to me is somehow simultaneously one of the nastiest, most venomous songs on the album, and also quite possibly the catchiest, most rhythmic thing i’ve done since whenever it was that i last did something surprisingly catchy and uptempo. it didn’t exist at all until i started playing this propulsive bo diddley/john mayall-inspired guitar/harmonica vamp yesterday, and now it might turn into one of my favourite songs on the album it will soon be a part of. it also features more nasty words than the rest of the album combined, which i think is a pretty strong selling point.
+I always find it interesting how when you’re just about finished something a curve ball or three will come out of left field and add a little extra unexpected seasoning.
+Or at least that’s what seems to happen to me quite a bit.
+It happened with “Fidget” back on the NOSTALGIA-TRIGGERING MECHANISM EP.
+It happened with “The Ass, Enchanted with the Sound” on the last album.
+And today it happened with three different songs.
+One of them features a midsection that lurches around in a demented way, with some singing that’s the closest I’ve come to my once-celebrated (by me and the woodland creatures who were lucky enough to hear it before my throat forced me to retire) Tom Waits impression in something like ten years.
+One was planned as something fairly epic until I decided just to keep it as the fragment it is at the moment and let it remain a little uncertain of where it wants to go.
+And the most surprising song is somehow at once one of the nastiest, most venomous songs on the album, and maybe the catchiest, most rhythmic thing I’ve done since whenever it was that I last did something surprisingly catchy and uptempo.
+It didn’t exist at all until I started playing this propulsive Bo Diddley/John Mayall-inspired guitar/harmonica vamp yesterday.
+Now it might end up being one of my favourite songs on the album.
+It also features more nasty words than the rest of the songs combined, which I think is a pretty strong selling point.